top of page

 Writer's picture PRITI SIRDESHMUKH

-The ITR-4 (Sugam) form is a simplified tax return designed for small businesses and professionals under the presumptive taxation scheme, making the tax-filing process easier.
-It is crucial for individuals, Hindu Undivided Families (HUFs), and partnership firms (excluding LLPs) with income under INR 50 lakh and opting for Sections 44AD, 44ADA, and 44AE of the Income Tax Act.
-This article covers the details of ITR-4 for Assessment Year (AY) 2024-25, its eligibility, structure, and the process of filing.
+The ITR 4 (Sugam) form is a simplified tax return designed for small businesses and professionals under the presumptive taxation scheme, making tax filing straightforward.
+It is relevant for individuals, Hindu Undivided Families (HUFs), and partnership firms (excluding LLPs) with income under INR 3 crore and opting for Sections 44AD, 44ADA, and 44AE of the Income Tax Act.

 Table of Content